-This temporary USCIS policy was the result of litigation undertaken by the law firm of Porter Wright and an eventual settlement with USCIS, in which the United States District Court for the Southern District of Ohio ordered U.S. Citizenship and Immigration Services (USCIS) to allow individuals with approved I-765s to begin work before they received the EAD (Employment Authorization Document).
+This temporary USCIS policy was the result of litigation undertaken by the law firm of Porter Wright and an eventual settlement with USCIS, in which the United States District Court for the Southern District of Ohio ordered U.S. Citizenship and Immigration Services (USCIS) to allow certain individuals with approved I-765s to begin work before they received the EAD (Employment Authorization Document).

 Form I-9 Verification During EAD Production Delays Due to COVID-19